top of page

 I returned to a Mesu Andrews’ novel for an easy read on a recent trip.
 It is the story of Solomon and his Shunamite wife.
 I was attracted to the storyline Mesu created using Arielah, a shepherdess given to Solomon as a “treaty bride” and becomes the love of his life and the inspiration for Song of Solomon.
 At the heart of all Andrews’ novels is her extensive research.
 It was an intriguing read that sent me back to scripture more than once.

-The Covenant of Water by Abraham Verghese, Historical Fiction, 2023
+The Covenant of Water by Abraham Verghese, 2023, Fiction

 I was mesmerized by the intricacy of A Cutting for Stone and feared this new book might not hold the standard.
 But I was wrong.
 Covenant is a well-crafted weaving of a generational story that takes place in India.
 Here is what Amazon editor All Woodworth describes it: “the novel follows three generations of a family that are bound by a uniquely disquieting truth: in every generation, at least one family member will drown.
 And, because it’s Verghese, it’s not just a humble story of life and death, it’s a resounding and astounding, intimate and expansive, story of how cultural, social, and racial politics play out in the lives of wives, doctors, artists—many of whom are orphans—striving to find home and purpose in a world that is ever-shifting and ever-dangerous.
 The Covenant of Water is an entirely magnetic read that you won’t want to end.”